yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ## ProvisonerDeleteBucket

 This call is made to delete the bucket in the backend.
 If the bucket has already been deleted, then no error should be returned.
+The call to *ProvisonerDeleteBucket* MUST be idempotent.

 ```
 message ProvisionerDeleteBucketRequest {